"Yo mama" joke

 A "yo mama" joke in William Shakespeare's Timon of Athens, detail from the First Folio.

-A "yo mama" joke or "your mom" joke is a form of humor involving a verbal disparaging of one's mother.
+A "yo mama" joke, "your mom" joke, or maternal insult is a form of humor involving a verbal disparaging of one's mother.
 Used as an insult, "your mother..." preys on widespread sentiments of parental respect.
-Suggestions of promiscuity and obesity are common, but the form's limit is human ingenuity.
+Suggestions of promiscuity and obesity are common.
 Compared to other types of insults, "your mother" insults are especially likely to incite violence.
 Slang variants such as "ur mum" are sometimes used, depending on speaker.
 Insults involving "your mother" are commonly used when playing the Dozens.
-In non-American areas, the association can be with juvenile culture generally.
+In non–American areas, the association can be with juvenile culture generally.

-Although the phrase has a long history of including a description portion, such as the old "your mother wears combat boots", the phrase "yo mama" by itself, without any qualifiers, has become commonly used as an all-purpose insult or an expression of defiance.
+Although the phrase has a long history of including a description portion, such as the old "your mother wears combat boots", the phrase "yo mama" by itself, without any qualifiers, has become commonly used as an all–purpose insult or an expression of defiance.